The BOK’s Role in Treasury Service

 Receipt of treasury funds

-Although the BOK is the actual organization which receives and disburses treasury funds, there is only a limited number of BOK branches, and the BOK therefore designates branches of financial institutions nationwide as Treasury Agencies and commits the receipt business to them.
+The BOK is the organization which receives and disburses treasury funds.
+However, due to a limited number of its branches, the BOK therefore designates branches of financial institutions nationwide as Treasury Agencies and commits the receipt business to them.

-The BOK head office and BOK branches collect treasury funds received by Treasury Agencies within their jurisdiction, and carry out instructions to Treasury Agencies and their management.
+The head office and branches of the BOK collect treasury funds received by Treasury Agencies within their jurisdiction, and carry out instructions and management for them.
 According to the Treasury Funds Management Act, the Postal Service Organization (post offices) also deal with treasury funds.

 Disbursement of treasury funds

-Before 2003, the Government's Disbursement Offices issued treasury checks for payment.
-However, after the launch of Treasury Funds Real Time Transfer System, Disbursement Offices pay treasury funds to creditors directly via this system.(See below 'Treasury business computerization/ Electronic payment system of treasury funds' for detail.)
+The Government's Disbursement Offices issued treasury checks for payment until 2003.
+However, after the launch of Treasury Funds Real Time Transfer System in 2003, Disbursement Offices pay treasury funds to creditors directly via the system.(See below 'Treasury business computerization/ Electronic payment system of treasury funds' for detail.)

 Receipt and disbursement of treasury funds are accounted for using two separate methods, Treasury Funds Accounting and Treasury Business Accounting.